-In this film, Tony Stark is played by Robert Downey Jr. The film is an adaptation of the retconned Iron Man origin that had him abducted in the Middle East by Islamic radicals.
+In this film, Tony Stark is played by Robert Downey Jr. The film is an adaptation of the retconned Iron Man origin that had him abducted in Afghanistan by a group of terrorists known as the Ten Rings.
 Another doctor, who was also a captive, conducted the surgery on him to save his life, but was unable to remove some of the shrapnel from within his chest.
-He uses components that were intended to make a weapon to complete a new core that would save his life.
-The first armor that he made is similar to the original suit of armor from the comics.
-At the end of the movie, he starts to try and tell the pres the classic bodyguard excuse, but in a surprise move admits he's Iron Man to the press.
+He uses components that were intended to make a weapon to complete a miniature arc reactor that would save his life.
+Together, him and the doctor create a suit of armor to allow for their escape.
+Once freed, he continues to upgrade his armor to help save the world per the last wish of his fellow captive, who died during their escape attempt.
+At the end of the movie, he starts to try and tell the press the classic bodyguard excuse, but in a surprise move admits he's Iron Man to the press.
 The villain of the film was Obadiah Stane (Jeff Bridges).
 The movie was released on May 2, 2008 and was rated PG-13.
 The film was a hit at the box office and comic fans alike.

 Click here to continue